aman13122001/Web_Dev_By_LoveBobbar/Episode-3/Ep_3_learing.md

 -> The Server sends back the web page data
 -> The Client displays it for you

-Qun.What is ISP and need of it.
+Qun.What is ISP and it's need.
 Ans:ISP stands for Internet Service Provider.
     It is a company that provides you access to the internet.